 The Appendix contains standardized practices to be used by all DOT&PF regional and/or field laboratories including consultant fixed and field laboratories.

-This Alaska Test Methods Manual supercedes all previously issued and is effective April 15, 2009.
-Any additions, deletions, or revisions to these procedures shall be made through the office of the Chief Engineer.
+Any additions, deletions or revisions to these procedures shall be made through the office of the Chief Engineer.